-- 1) The design of the aeroplane and the materials used in its manufacture shall be such so as to minimise the risk of in-flight and ground fires, to minimise the production of smoke and toxic gases in the event of a fire and to delay the occurrence of flashover resulting from heat release in the cabin.
+- The design of the aeroplane and the materials used in its manufacture shall be such so as to minimise the risk of in-flight and ground fires, to minimise the production of smoke and toxic gases in the event of a fire and to delay the occurrence of flashover resulting from heat release in the cabin.
 Means shall be provided to contain or to detect and extinguish such fires as might occur in such a way that no additional danger to the aeroplane is caused.
-Lavatories installed in aeroplanes shall be equipped with a smoke detection system and a built-in fire extinguisher system for each receptacle intended for the disposal of towels, paper or waste. - 2) For aeroplanes for which application for certification was submitted on or after 24 February 2013, design precautions shall be taken to minimise the risk of an uncontained fire initiating in areas of the aeroplane that contain high concentrations of wiring or equipment that are not normally accessible in flight. - g) Cargo compartment protection. - 1) Each cargo compartment accessible to a crew member in a passengercarrying aeroplane shall be equipped with a fire suppression system; - each cargo compartment not accessible to a crew member shall be equipped with a built-in fire detection system and a built-in fire suppression system; and - 3) for aeroplanes of a maximum certificated take-off mass in excess of 45 000 kg or with a passenger seating capacity greater than 60, cargo compartment fire suppression systems, including their extinguishing agents, shall be designed so as to take into account a sudden and extensive fire such as could be caused by an explosive or incendiary device or dangerous goods. - h) Incapacitation of occupants. - For aeroplanes for which application for certification was submitted on or after 24 February 2013, design precautions shall be taken to protect against possible instances of cabin depressurisation and against the presence of smoke or other toxic gases that could incapacitate the occupants of the aeroplane. - 2) In addition, for aeroplanes of a maximum certificated take-off mass in excess of 45 500 kg or with a passenger seating capacity greater than 60, design precautions shall be taken to protect against possible instances of cabin depressurisation and against the presence of smoke or other toxic gases caused by explosive or incendiary devices or dangerous goods which could incapacitate the occupants of the aeroplane. - 3) (Reserved) - i) Protection of the flight crew compartment from smoke and fumes.
+Lavatories installed in aeroplanes shall be equipped with a smoke detection system and a built-in fire extinguisher system for each receptacle intended for the disposal of towels, paper or waste. - 2) For aeroplanes for which application for certification was submitted on or after 24 February 2013, design precautions shall be taken to minimise the risk of an uncontained fire initiating in areas of the aeroplane that contain high concentrations of wiring or equipment that are not normally accessible in flight. - g) Cargo compartment protection. - Each cargo compartment shall be equipped with a built-in fire detection system, and a means to suppress a fire, except when the presence of a fire would be easily discovered by a crew member while at their station and the crew member has a means to extinguish it rapidly; - 2) the means to suppress a fire for each cargo compartment not accessible to a crew member shall include a built-in fire suppression system; and - 3) for aeroplanes of a maximum certificated take-off mass in excess of 45000 kg or with a passenger seating capacity greater than 60, cargo compartment fire suppression systems, including their extinguishing agents, shall be designed so as to take into account a sudden and extensive fire such as could be caused by an explosive or incendiary device. - 4) For those aeroplanes for which the individual certificate of airworthiness is first issued on or after 1 January 2025, the elements of the aeroplane design associated with cargo compartment fire protection, and a summary of the demonstrated standards that were considered in the process of aeroplane certification shall be included in the required aeroplane documentation and made available to the operator.